Where recycling goes

 What happens at the MRF?

 Your recycling bin collection from your home is only the beginning of a long recycling journey.
-Mixed recyclables are collected by your District or Borough council before being taken to the Materials Recycling Facility (MRF) at Great Blakenham, operated by Viridor.
-It is weighed then it is shovelled onto a series of conveyor belts to begin the separation process.
+Mixed recyclables are collected by your District or Borough Council before being taken to the Materials Recycling Facility (MRF) at Great Blakenham, operated by Biffa.
+It is weighed on arrival and given a preliminary inspection before being shovelled onto a series of conveyor belts to begin the separation process.

 The next stage of the process is done by hand.
-Line pickers are responsible for removing larger unwanted items of unrecyclable waste (such as black sack rubbish, glass, food and even nappies!) by hand from the first conveyor belt.
-Further items of contaminating material are removed by hand from further conveyor belts by a team of line pickers.
+Line pickers are responsible for removing unwanted items of unrecyclable waste (such as black sack rubbish, glass, food and even nappies!)

-Once unwanted items have been removed during the ‘manual’ stage the mixed materials are mechanically separated into different types.
+Once unwanted items have been removed during the ‘manual’ stage the mixed materials are mechanically separated into different types using state of the art technology.

 A high-speed conveyor belt separates lighter items such as paper from plastic containers and cans.
 Cans are pulled out and separated from the plastic items by magnets and eddy currents.